 Hollywood films are littered with casual sex.
-It is easy to think of on-screen examples of handsome leading men seducing a starlet they have just met or of a sultry heroine heading home with her new-found beau after only a few hours.
+It is easy to think of on-screen examples of handsome leading men seducing a starlet they have just met or of a sultry heroine heading home with her newfound beau after only a few hours.

-But let’s be honest: the real world is likewise full of casual flings.
+The real world is likewise full of casual flings.